fluttercommunity/flutter_launcher_icons/README.md

 ## :question: Troubleshooting

-Listed a couple common issues with solutions for them
+Some common issues and solutions!

 #### Generated icon color is different from the original icon